Skip to content

 Which stringing pattern is suitable for which type of player?

-• Close/compact: player who is looking for extra control and very regularly removes his/her string.
-This player already generates enough spin himself
+• Close/compact: Player looking for extra control and hitting his/her strings out very regularly.
+This player generates enough spin himself

 • Normal: the largest group of tennis players

-Which type of stringing fits well with which stringing pattern?
+Which type of stringing goes well with which stringing pattern?

-A tension remains very personal: what works well for one person may not work at all for another.
-However, a number of tips can be given here regarding the properties of the different stringing patterns.
+A stringing remains very personal: what works well for one person, may not work at all for another.
+However, a number of tips can be given here based on the properties of the different stringing patterns.

-• Normal: depending on how long someone normally uses a string, stringing advice should be given
+• Normal: Depending on how long someone normally uses a stringing, stringing advice should be released here

-Note: choose a racket with a more open stringing pattern if you generate little spin and therefore want to put more spin and slice in the ball.
-The so-called SPIN rackets that Wilson and Prince have in their collection are not so much for the 'top spinners' among us, but can clearly be of added value for players who are looking for more top spin.
+Note: choose a racket with a more open string pattern if you generate little spin yourself and therefore want to put more spin and slice in the ball.
+The so-called SPIN rackets that Wilson and Prince have in their collection are therefore not so much for the 'top spinners' among us, but can clearly be of added value for players who are looking for more top spin.

 Cart Close